 The issues facing the region are complex and reflect a number of factors, according to experts who spoke on March 27 at the Atlantic Council.
 Among them are climate change, water scarcity, mismanagement, and poor governance.
 These challenges have become politicized in both the region and in the United States, and have undermined international cooperation to address them.

 Water has been a source of conflict since ancient times, explained Peter Gleick, president emeritus and co-founder of the Pacific Institute.
-Water has been a trigger for conflict, a weapon used during conflict and a target or casualty of war.
-According to data from the Pacific Institute, “there is an increase in the actual number of violent events associated with water resources,” he said.
-While this increase is visible throughout the world, “the greatest number of conflicts are in Western Asia” which includes the Middle East.
+Water has been a trigger for conflict, a weapon used during conflict, a target and casualty of war.
+According to data from the Pacific Institute, there is an increase in the actual number of violent events associated with water resources.
+While this increase is visible throughout the world, the greatest number of conflicts are in Western Asia, which includes the Middle East.

 Werrell cited case studies in Egypt and Syria that foreshadowed the 2011 Arab Spring uprisings.
 Egypt, a net wheat importer, experienced a 300 percent increase in the price of bread in 2010.
 Global wheat prices rose due to droughts in China and heat waves in Russia, which devastated harvests.
 The rise in bread prices led to “protests and riots, particularly in rural areas… The rise in food prices helps broaden the appeal for the country’s spring, beyond Tahrir Square and urban areas,” Werrell added.
 She also warned that cities such as Alexandria are extremely vulnerable to sea level rise.
 A half-meter increase could displace two million people and introduce salt water into the Nile Delta where Egypt conducts 30 – 40 percent of its agriculture, employing a third of its population.
 In the Syria case, extreme droughts from 2007 – 2010, were made three times more likely due to climate change and caused 75 percent of the most vulnerable farmers to experience total crop failure, displacing 1.5 – 2 million people.